FAQs

 What if I already know where I want to transfer my 401(k)?

-Can you help me rollover into my current employer's 401(k) plan?
+Can you help me roll over into my current employer's 401(k) plan?

 Our business model

-How is Capitalize free?
+Is Capitalize free?
 How does Capitalize make money?

 Is Capitalize a financial advisor?